bakamono12/Terabox-Bypass/README.md

   - Telegram Username: [Terabox Bypass](https://t.me/badbakabot)

 - **Forbidden Access:**
-  - Groups not listed in the `allowed_groups` variable will receive a polite warning.
+  - Groups not listed in the `ALLOWED_GROUPS` variable will receive a polite warning.

 - **Error Handling:**
   - Displays an informative error message if there are issues with link processing, maintaining transparency.